-Artificial Intelligence has become a key component of the life sciences sector.
+Artificial Intelligence has become a key part of the life sciences sector.
 Machine learning is being used in new applications, like diagnosing serious illnesses or running laboratory tests.
 Thanks to AI, it’s become easier and more efficient to introduce new drugs and improve disease detection—to name just a few recent innovations from a long list of AI applications in life science.

 Artificial Intelligence has forever changed the way scientists create innovative solutions.
 Improvements to laboratory research and data analysis are completely changing the life sciences landscape.

-For example, Andrew+ the pipetting robot was designed to assist molecular biology with previously manual pipetting tasks.
+For example, Andrew+ the robot was designed to assist molecular biology with previously manual pipetting tasks.
 Andrew+ uses machine learning to accurately and reproducibly measure and identify liquids.
 The machine is also proficient at using a pipette and dispensing samples.
 The robot uses special software that allows scientists to create protocols and procedures that can later be used in research experiments.

 AI accelerates the development of new drugs